marcosturisco/docker-full-cycle-module/node-20/README.txt

 # Linking a folder to a container spot in order to sync all the files
- docker run -it --rm -p 3000:3000 -v ${pwd}/:/usr/src/app node:20 bash
+ docker run -it --rm -p 3000:3000 -v ${pwd}/:/usr/src/app node:20 bash docker run -it --rm -p 8080:3000 -v ${PWD}/:/usr/src/app node:23 bash

 # To create a node project using some dependencies
+# Access the usr/src/app folder and execute those commands above:
 # npm init
 # npm install express --save
-# npm install mysql --save
+# npm install mysql2 --save